I found an interesting query among last week’s Search Terms:

 Metaphor / Pagwawangis

-Metaphors also compare objects but without using the words “like” or “tulad.”
+Metaphors also portray comparisons but without using the words “like” or “tulad.”
 Instead of looking for these keywords, we identify a metaphor by determining which objects are being compared.

 Typically we have a tenor — the main object to which certain characteristics are assigned (i.e. ‘yung kinukumpara) — and a vehicle — the other object from which these characteristics are borrowed (i.e. ‘yung pinagkukumparahan).

 Let’s look at the word “home” or “tahanan” for example.
-Home is a fairly common vehicle in pop music and many songs have drawn comparisons with its various characteristics: a permanent abode, a place of solace, a basic need (#SaveSanRoque).
+Home is a fairly common vehicle in pop music, and many songs have drawn comparisons from its various characteristics: a permanent abode, a place of solace, a basic need (#SaveSanRoque).

 While the vehicle bears the weight of the metaphor, the tenor on the other hand is often the lover, the proverbial “you” or “ikaw,” in OPM love songs.
 Franco, for one, has equated “you” with various metaphorical vehicles, from weather temperament in “Seasons” (“you’re the warmth of summer / I walk towards your light”) to an object that satiates hunger in “Lover’s Fire” (“you sinful food / you taste so good”).